inozo22/push_swap/README.md

 So, I can check all of commands one by one, but also cut some cases in line 1 and 4

 Theoretically, it is able to count until 8 turns
 (with simple calculation, normally takes 1s for 10000 * 10000 times, as I have 11 commands, 11^8 = 214358881 so it will take 2s more or less.)
 *review required*
 If I will check all case one by one, I may be able to omit 1.?
-(If so, I only need once to record the turn) This will be simpler than memo, maybe do it simply first, and then if there is problem, change?
+(If so, I only need once to record the first turn)
+This will be simpler than memo, maybe do it simply first, and then if there is problem, change?
 *review required*